 ANSWER: When students have read through the script, they return to their seats to work on the comprehension, word work, and writing components.
 I will either have my students work independently to gauge their understanding or I will allow them to work in partnerships.
 I can even pull a small group of students for a guided reading lesson, which I do as needed.

 Lastly, I love to let my students “perform” the scripts.
 After they have done the read-through and completed the corresponding work, I give the different groups the chance to perform the script in front of their peers.
-This is not an elaborate performance with costumes and props, it is simply each group coming to the front of the room to act out the script.
-This enhances my students’ work with the speaking and listening standards.
+This is not an elaborate performance with costumes and props; it is simply each group coming to the front of the room to act out the script.
+This enhances my students’ work with speaking and listening standards.